Auckland's leaky pipes lose more water than the city saves

 Jaduram said they had started a proactive leak detection programme.

-Over the next year council will examine 6000km of pipes, and improve response time to a maximum of five days.
+Over the next year council will examine 6000km of pipes, and an improved response time of a maximum of five days.

-"So have we put enough resources in?
+"Have we put enough resources in?
 Well, we have now.
-We've extended it.
 But there are lots of other challenges in fixing leaks - identifying them is one.
 We are going to proactively look for leaks as well as [ones the public calls in]," Jaduram said.

 Devlin reiterated that it was "an absolute focus of the board to drive leakage down".